 Scheduling frequent breaks

 Establish a work/rest schedule that allows workers to take regular breaks.
 Provide cool, shaded or air-conditioned areas for these breaks.
-Workers should also be required to take a meal break to eat and help replenish any lost electrolytes they’ve lost by sweating over the course of their shift.
+Workers should also take meal breaks to replenish energy and electrolytes lost through sweating over the course of their shift.

 Checking in on workers